 However, the clerk at a Clerk Magistrate Hearing has great latitude on where or not to actually issue the charge even if there is probable cause.
 This is because they can hold the complaint from issuing for a period of time with the understanding that if the accused stays out of trouble then the complaint will not issue.

-If you are scheduled to have a Clerk Magistrate Hearing, or if you have been given a criminal citation, call Attorney James G. DeGiacomo today for a free consultation.
+If you are scheduled to have a Clerk Magistrate Hearing, or if you have been given a criminal citation, call DeGiacomo & Mikhlin, P.C. today for a free consultation.

-For some examples of Clerk Magistrate’s Hearings that Attorney James G. DeGiacomo has been involved in, click here.
+For some examples of Clerk Magistrate’s Hearings that Attorneys James G. DeGiacomo and Sergey Mikhlin have been involved in, click here.